 5. Start DUT data producer(s) if not running telescope by itself.

-- For standard RCE based DUT readout, this should be just starting rceOfflineProducer on esadutdaq1.
+- For standard RCE based DUT readout, starting from an ar-eudaq console terminal

 6. Configure EUDAQ in eudaq Run Control

 - select init file (should just use the default example) and init; then select Config file

 - wait till all Connections are green (OK)

 7. Start Run